 SS.912.A.4.1 Analyze the major factors that drove United States imperialism.
 SS.912.A.4.2 Explain the motives of the United States acquisition of the territories.
-SS.912.A.4.3 Examine causes, course, and consequences of the Spanish American War.
+SS.912.A.4.3 Examine causes, course and consequences of the Spanish American War.
 SS.912.A.4.4 Analyze the economic, military, and security motivations of the United States to complete the Panama Canal as well as major obstacles involved in its construction.
-SS.912.A.4.5 Examine causes, course, and consequences of United States involvement in World War I.
+SS.912.A.4.5 Examine causes, course and consequences of United States involvement in World War I.

-E SS.912.A.4.6 Examine how the United States government prepared the nation for war with war measures (Selective Service Act, War Industries Board, war bonds, Espionage Act, Sedition Act, Committee of Public Information).
-SS.912.A.4.7 Examine the impact of airplanes, battleships, new weaponry and chemical warfare in creating new war strategies (trench warfare, convoys).
-SS.912.A.4.8 Compare the experiences Americans (African Americans, Hispanics, Asians, women, conscientious objectors) had while serving in Europe.
-SS.912.A.4.9 Compare how the war impacted German Americans, Asian Americans, African Americans, Hispanic Americans, Jewish Americans, Native Americans, women and dissenters in the United States.
+SS.912.A.4.6 Examine how the United States government prepared the nation for war with war measures (i.e., Selective Service Act, War Industries Board, war bonds, Espionage Act, Sedition Act, Committee of Public Information).
+SS.912.A.4.7 Examine the impact of airplanes, battleships, new weaponry and chemical warfare in creating new war strategies (e.g., trench warfare, convoys).
+SS.912.A.4.8 Compare the experiences Americans (i.e., African Americans, Hispanics, Asians, women, conscientious objectors) had while serving in Europe.
+SS.912.A.4.9 Compare how the war impacted European Americans, Asian Americans, African Americans, Hispanic Americans, Jewish Americans, Native Americans, Pacific Islanders, women and dissenters in the United States.
 SS.912.A.4.10 Examine the provisions of the Treaty of Versailles and the failure of the United States to support the League of Nations.
 SS.912.A.4.11 Examine key events and peoples in Florida history as they relate to United States history.

-SS.912.A.5 Analyze the effects of the changing social, political, and economic conditions of the Roaring Twenties and the Great Depression.
+Analyze the transformation of the American economy and the changing social and political conditions in response to the Industrial Revolution.
 SS.912.A.5.1 Discuss the economic outcomes of demobilization.
-SS.912.A.5.2 Explain the causes of the public reaction (Sacco and Vanzetti, labor, racial unrest) associated with the Red Scare.
+SS.912.A.5.2 Explain the causes of the public reaction (e.g., Sacco and Vanzetti, labor, racial unrest) associated with the Red Scare.
 SS.912.A.5.3 Examine the impact of United States foreign economic policy during the 1920s.

-SS.912.A.5.4 Evaluate how the economic boom during the Roaring Twenties changed consumers, businesses, manufacturing, and marketing practices.
+SS.912.A.5.4 Evaluate how the economic boom during the Roaring Twenties changed consumers, businesses, manufacturing and marketing practices.
 SS.912.A.5.5 Describe efforts by the United States and other world powers to avoid future wars.

-SS.912.A.5.6 Analyze the influence that Hollywood, the Harlem Renaissance, the Fundamentalist movement, and prohibition had in changing American society in the 1920s.
-SS.912.A.5.7 Examine the freedom movements that advocated civil rights for African Americans, Latinos, Asians, and women.
+SS.912.A.5.6 Analyze the influence that Hollywood, the Harlem Renaissance, the Fundamentalist movement and prohibition had in changing American society in the 1920s.
+SS.912.A.5.7 Examine the freedom movements that advocated civil rights for African Americans, Latinos, Asians and women.
 SS.912.A.5.8 Compare the views of Booker T. Washington, W.E.B.
-DuBois, and Marcus Garvey relating to the African American experience.
-SS.912.A.5.9 Explain why support for the Ku Klux Klan varied in the 1920s with respect to issues such as anti-immigration, anti-African American, anti-Catholic, anti-Jewish, anti-women, and anti-union ideas.
-SS.912.A.5.10 Analyze support for and resistance to civil rights for women, African Americans, Native Americans, and other minorities.
-SS.912.A.5.11 Examine causes, course, and consequences of the Great Depression and the New Deal.
+DuBois and Marcus Garvey relating to the African American experience.
+SS.912.A.5.9 Explain why support for the Ku Klux Klan varied in the 1920s with respect to issues such as anti-immigration, anti-African American, anti-Catholic, anti-Jewish, anti-women and anti-union ideas.
+SS.912.A.5.10 Analyze support for and resistance to civil rights for women, African Americans, Native Americans and other minority groups.
+SS.912.A.5.11 Examine causes, course and consequences of the Great Depression and the New Deal.
 SS.912.A.5.12 Examine key events and people in Florida history as they relate to United States history.

-at home and abroad, and its reshaping of the United States role in the post-war world.
+SS.912.A.6 Understand the causes and course of World War II, the character of the war at home and abroad and its reshaping of the United States role in the postwar world.